The National Association of Chronic Disease Directors

 Section 5.
 Conflict of Interest:

-No member of the National Association of Chronic Disease Directors (NACDD) Board of Directors, or any of its committees, shall derive any personal profit or gain, directly or indirectly, by reason of his or her participation with NACDD.
-Each individual shall disclose to NACDD any personal interest which he or she may have in any matter pending before NACDD and shall refrain from participation in any decision on such matter.
+No member of the National Association of Chronic Disease Directors (NACDD) Board of Directors, or any of its committees, shall derive any personal profit or gain, directly or indirectly, by reason of their participation with NACDD.
+Each individual shall disclose to NACDD any personal interest which they may have in any matter pending before NACDD and shall refrain from participation in any decision on such matter.

 ARTICLE 8 – Election of Officers and Directors At Large